 Flying to India & Starting Yoga Teacher Training

 On 18th January I took a flight to India.
-There I visited Delhi, Agra and Jaipur (I’ll tell you more about it next time.) and on 26th January I flew from Delhi to Goa airport.
+There I visited Delhi, Agra and Jaipur (You can read about it here.) and on 26th January I flew from Delhi to Goa airport.
 At the airport I got picked up by a taxi driver sent by the school.
 When I arrived to Agonda beach (that’s where the school was located), I dropped my backpack in the room and then I went to the welcome meeting.
 I met my schoolmates and we were told how everything will be organized.
 It was seven of us – two English, one Australian, one German, one Finnish, one Mexican and me (Czech).
 All of us got a “Sarvaguna Yoga Kit” – a bag with study materials, two T-shirts of Sarvaguna school and a stainless steel water bottle.
 The course started the following day with the fire ceremony and 6:30 and then regular daily schedule.

 6:30 – 8:00 – Mantra Chanting, Pranayama and Guided Meditation